playnano.processing.video_processing module

 Parameters:

-stack (ndarray of shape (n_frames, height, width)) – Input aligned stack.
+• stack (ndarray of shape (n_frames, height, width)) – Input aligned stack with possible NaN padding.

 Returns:

-• cropped (ndarray) – Cropped stack with square height and width.
+• cropped (ndarray) – Cropped (and possibly padded) square stack.

-Crop aligned stack to the largest common intersection region.
+Crop aligned stack to the largest common intersection region (finite across frames).

 Parameters: